cfnnmcg/panbiotracks/README.md

 # Panbiotracks

-Is a program to do tracks analysis, Léon Croizat's geometrical approach to biogeography.
+A program to do tracks analysis, Léon Croizat's geometrical approach to biogeography.
 Currently, it generates individual tracks, internal generalized tracks and generalized nodes.

 It has three main functions: